-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 - prove the existence of harm and its causal relationship with the infringement; and

-- quantify the damage, all through an expert report, as the anti-competitive conduct will already be proven by the administrative decision.
+- quantify the damage through an expert report, as the anti-competitive conduct will already be proven by the administrative decision.

 In a standalone action, the claimant must also prove the anti-competitive action (see questions 8.2 and 8.3).